MichalOpoka/ecfr/cfr/title-49-Transportation/subtitle-A-Office-Secretary-Transportation/part-40-Procedures-Transportation-Workplace-Drug-Alcohol-Testing-Programs/subpart-J-Alcohol-Testing-Personnel/section-40.213.md

 ##### § 40.213 What training requirements must STTs and BATs meet? #####

-Link to an amendment published at 82 FR 52246, Nov.
-13, 2017.

 To be permitted to act as a BAT or STT in the DOT alcohol testing program, you must meet each of the requirements of this section:

-(a) *Basic information.* You must be knowledgeable about the alcohol testing procedures in this part and the current DOT guidance.
-These documents and information are available from ODAPC (Department of Transportation, 1200 New Jersey Avenue, SE., Washington DC, 20590, 202-366-3784, or on the ODAPC web site, *http://www.dot.gov/ost/dapc*)).
+(a) You must be knowledgeable about the alcohol testing procedures in this part and the current DOT guidance.
+Procedures and guidance are available from ODAPC (Department of Transportation, 1200 New Jersey Avenue SE., Washington, DC 20590, 202-366-3784, or on the ODAPC Web site, *http://www.transportation.gov/odapc*).
+You must keep current on any changes to these materials.
+You must subscribe to the ODAPC list-serve at (*https://www.transportation.gov/odapc/get-odapc-email-updates*).

 (b) *Qualification training.* You must receive qualification training meeting the requirements of this paragraph (b).